Monday, 20 February 2023

 'The self knows its light only by knowing

-darkness”.
-My darkness it seems is projected from within.
+darkness".
+My darkness is projected from within.

 this essay shines a little light in the dark